scosut/estore-redux/README.md

 ### Applied Technologies:
 - React, Router, and Redux perform conditional component rendering, site navigation, and state management.
 - Reactstrap applies component-level styling.
-- FetchAPI coordinates requests from client to server.
+- Fetch API coordinates requests from client to server.
 - PHP and MySQL define REST API with endpoints and methods for shuttling data to and from the server.

 [visit website](https://cart.projectsbyscott.com)